The Complete Definitive Guide to Search Engine Optimisation

 To check whether your website is secure, you’ll need to look for an SSL certificate.
 This is the little padlock you see next to a URL on a web browser.
 If your site does not have one, it will show as “Not Secure”, an immediate turn-off for web users.

 A secure website is one that has HTTPS enabled at the front of its domain URL.
 HTTPS stands for Hypertext Transfer Protocol Secure.
-HTTPS is safe.
-HTTP is not.
+A safe website has HTTPS.
+HTTP, on the other hand, is not safe.
 The key differences between the two can be found in this blog from Cloudflare.

 If your site lacks HTTPS and is therefore “Not Secure”, people will be extremely hesitant to click on content and part with their data.
 They will almost certainly be resistant to input any payment details, too.